11 Social Media Best Practices and Tips for Startups

 • The hub of in-depth, industry-specific content for Social Media for B2B is LinkedIn, with its well-educated user base.

-Develop your customer persona to include their background, challenges, demographics, goals, interests, challenges, and fears.
+Develop your customer persona to include their background, challenges, demographics, goals, interests, and fears.
 Then, focus on two or three platforms you know to be popular with your target audience.

 4) Make being timely a priority